Deep03/RSA-Algorithm/README.md

 ![RSA Logo](RSA_Security_logo2.svg.png)

-This repository provides an implementation of the RSA encryption algorithm.
+This repository provides an implementation of the RSA encryption algorithm and serves the purpose of teaching myself working with Java.
 RSA is a widely used public-key cryptosystem that is essential for secure data transmission and digital signatures.

 ## Introduction